As an Amazon Associate, we may receive a small commission from qualifying purchases but at no extra cost to you. Learn more.

 Considered the “barkless dog from Africa”, the Basenji uses other sounds to communicate.
 Rather than bark, he would growl, scream, and yodel.

-As long as you offer him plenty of exercise and enough food, this dog has no problem keeping mum.
+As long as you offer him plenty of exercises and enough food, this dog has no problem keeping mum.

 An excellent companion dog, the Bolognese is a playful, happy, and affectionate little breed.